With God's leading, we strive to support the faith development of students at Sioux Center Christian School.

 We work to be intentional about focusing on God and His Word throughout our day at Sioux Center Christian School.
 Whether it be studying birds or paragraphs, multiplying fractions or learning a new song, the faculty and staff strive to always bring it back to God, to use learning and the work that's done to glorify Him.
 Everything we do at Sioux Center Christian School comes from a Christian perspective, our belief that God owns it all and that He made everything.

-Sioux Center Christian School has adopted the Teaching for Transformation (TfT) model.
-TfT provides a framework for the development of authentic and integral Christian learning experiences that are grounded in a transformational worldview with a focus on seeing and living out God’s story.
+Teaching for Transformation provides a framework for the development of authentic and integral Christian learning experiences that are grounded in a transformational worldview with a focus on seeing and living out God’s Story.

 To learn more about Teaching for Transformation (TfT), click here.